A Kidney blood test is enough to investigate the health

 • The extent of renal failure

-Only the Kidney blood Testing values that specifically express renal function, i.e. creatinine, are altered.
+Only the blood values that specifically express renal function, i.e. creatinine, are altered.
 Subsequently, there is also an alteration in the levels of uric acid, calcium, phosphorus, bicarbonate, and parathyroid hormone and a reduction in red blood cells.

 If the situation worsens, i.e. when the glomerular filtration rate drops below 10 ml/min, cleaning with machines is likely.